 Let me share my favorite tips and tricks for budget-friendly fall decorating.

-Make a fall wreath
+Make a Cheap fall wreath

 I made my fair share of fall wreaths through the years.
 One year a turned a heap of garden clippings into a twig wreath.
 And then that wreath received many transformations through the years (I still have it, it might reappear soon with its next reincarnation).

 Decorate with feathers you can find for free

 What nests are for spring decorating, I think feathers are for fall decor.
-The colors of feathers fit right in with the neutral colors that are so fall to me.
+The colors of feathers fit right in with the neutral colors that are so appropriate for fall-style to me.
 Bird feathers are so beautiful and delicate, yet also so strong and powerful.
-I always find a lot of feathers when I go out hiking in fall and if they look clean and free of critters I bring them home.
+I always find a lot of feathers when I go out hiking in the fall season and if they look clean and free of critters I bring them home.

 Use free decorating materials from nature